-Successful completion of the certificate requires satisfactory completion of the requirements for three classes: United Methodist Theology (TDS 3000), United Methodist History and Polity (TDS 3023), Mission and Evangelism (TDS 3039), and one 3 hour elective course of the student's choosing that would complement the student's ministry in the church.
+Successful completion of the certificate requires satisfactory completion of the requirements for five classes: United Methodist Doctrine (TDS3000), United Methodist History (TDS3001), United Methodist Polity (TDS3002), Christian Mission (TDS3045), and United Methodist Evangelism (TDS3039).
+The certificate fulfills the denominational studies requirement for ordination as a deacon or elder in the United Methodist Church.